 From a political perspective we may be led, by analogy, to conclude that it matters less who they are and who we are, and more what kinds of relationships we are able to enter into.
 (Though this, of course, is a function of who we both are.)
 And we may see here, too, the walls between them and us breaking down.
 Instead of attacking and defending, we may see how we are, inevitably, intermingling.
 We might think about successful and unsuccessful interminglings.

 Almost finally, and with George W. Bush again in mind, I would note that, although this is not a focus of Casadevall and Pirofski’s “Ditch the term pathogen,” that piece does touch on the matter of identity.
 Or what I am headed toward saying is that the whole host-microbe paradigm may be outmoded if not wrong.
-It has been said, for example, that in a human body, microorganisms—thousands of different kinds of bacteria, fungi, and archaea—outnumber human cells 10 to 1.
+It has been said, for example, that in a human body—or in this labelled-human host for a whole variety of organisms—the thousands of different kinds of bacteria, fungi, and archaea suoutnumber the “human” cells 10 to 1.
 Apparently the majority of these organisms have been too poorly researched for us to understand the roles they play.
 However, communities of microflora have been shown to change their behavior in diseased individuals.
 The once “normal flora” begin causing problems.

 A state cannot survive without soldiers and police willing to shoot, teachers eager to indoctrinate, and food deliverers, health-care providers, and religious leaders willing to nurture, comfort, and restore.
 So, too, a body cannot survive without, among other things, its bacteria, fungi, and archaea.
-And thus it seems wrong to imagine, as we do, that some microorganism-less “I” exists, has meaning.
+And thus it seems wrong to imagine, as we do, that some microorganism-less, exclusively human-celled “I” exists, has meaning.
 A hotel without guests is not a hotel.
-And perhaps a state whose army and borders are too strong—and too impervious to alien ideas—cannot long survive.
+And perhaps a state in which too many of the members work for the police or in national defense, or whose borders are too strong—too impervious to alien ideas—perhaps such a state cannot long survive.
 And similarly for hegemonic economic systems (capitalism now) or religious institutions (the Roman Catholic Church of the Middle Ages).
+Survival depends on diversity.

-Though not wishing to wander too far from this piece’s original tangle, I would nonetheless recall a point that has been made in other contexts: an “us” cannot exist without a “them.”
-Our ideas of health depend on our ideas of disease; our ideas of what is external on our ideas of what is internal, integral.
+I would also briefly suggest, or recall, that an “us” cannot exist without a “them.”
+Our ideas of health depend on our ideas of disease; our ideas of what is external depend on our ideas of what is internal, integral.
 Freud notes in Das Unbehagen in der Kultur (Civilization and its Discontents) that the apostle Paul’s idea of universal love as the foundation of a Christian community necessitated the extreme intolerance of this community—its savage attacks on outsiders.
 But we are back to something like germ theory here; Freud’s perspective was a product of the nineteenth century.
-A point that might be made now would be that wars within Paul’s own psyche—as within J. Edgar Hoover’s and many, many another’s psyches—are what led to the hatefulness, and to a reduction of the world into a war between good and evil, and to the positing of the possibility of a good within threatened by the evil without.
+Now we can well imagine that wars within Paul’s own psyche—as within J. Edgar Hoover’s and many, many another’s psyches—are what led to the hatefulness, and to a reduction of the world into a war between good and evil, and to the positing of the possibility of a good within threatened by the evil without.

 Casadevall and Pirofski write that Escherichia coli (E. coli) is “one of the many species in the human gut,” and that as a rule these bacteria cause no harm.
 Indeed, the traditional view is that these bacteria prevent the colonization of the intestine with pathogenic bacteria.
 But E. coli can also cause diarrhea and vomiting.

-In closing, and leaning on Casadevall and Pirofski’s excellent scientific comment, I would simply say again: we might do well to ditch the term pathogen, along with any axis of evil, and focus more attention on our interminglings—when do they seem to work, and when not?
+Again: we might do well to ditch the term pathogen, along with our fixation on evils beyond our borders or crossing them.
+We might focus more attention on our interminglings—when do they seem to work, and when not?

 — William Eaton, Zeteo Editor